 Day 6 — Cliffs of Moher/The Burren National Park

-Walk along the spectacular Cliffs of Moher, which rise more than 700 feet above the crashing North Atlantic.
+Depart Killarney, crossing from Kerry to Clare counties by ferry.
+Travel along the Wild Atlantic Way, toward the spectacular Cliffs of Moher, which rise more than 700 feet above the crashing North Atlantic.
 Then drive through the Burren National Park, an otherworldly limestone landscape strewn with megalithic markings, and marvel at the ancient portal tomb of Poulnabrone Dolmen.
 Travel to our hotel, nestled in the heart of the Burren.
 Enjoy a talk about local conservation efforts that led to the Burren and Cliffs of Moher Geopark receiving a 2016 National Geographic World Legacy Award.
 Gregan’s Castle Hotel (B,D)

 Day 7 — The Burren/Galway/County Mayo